frankshearar/Home/Packaging-License-within-the-nupkg-(Technical-Spec).md

 ### Visual Studio experience

-In Visual Studio, NuGet will do it's best effort to parse the expression.
+In Visual Studio, NuGet will do its best effort to parse the expression.
 Unknown licenses are irrelevant in this context.

 To provide an optimal experience to the package consumers we will be doing a protocol update to allow the client to get the LicenseExpression.
 We will only be updating the V3 protocol.
 The V2 protocol is not considered.